Kenzō Tange: Peace Center in Hiroshima

 Work on the Peace Center commenced in 1950.
 In addition to the axial nature of the design, the layout is similar to Tange's early competition arrangement for the Greater East Asia Co-Prosperity Sphere Memorial Hall.

 In the initial design the Hiroshima Peace Memorial Museum was dominated by adjoining utility buildings, which were linked to it by high-level walkways.
 Tange refined this concept to place the museum prominently at the centre, separate from the utility buildings (only one of which was subsequently designed by him).
 In addition to architectural symbolism, he thought it important for the design to centre around the building that houses the information about the atomic explosion.

 The museum is constructed from bare reinforced concrete.
 The primary museum floor is lifted six metres above the ground on huge piloti and is accessible via a free-standing staircase.
 The rhythmical facade comprises vertical elements that repeat outwards from the centre.
 Like the exterior, the interior is finished with rough concrete; the idea was to keep the surfaces plain so that nothing could distract the visitor from the contents of the exhibits.

 The Peace Plaza is the backdrop for the museum.
 The plaza was designed to allow 50 thousand people to gather around the peace monument in the centre.
 Tange also designed the Cenotaph monument as an arch composed of two hyperbolic paraboloids, said to be based on traditional Japanese ceremonial tombs from the Kofun Period.

 Ise Shrine

-In 1953 Tange and the architectural journalist and critic Noboru Kawazoe were invited to attend the reconstruction of the Ise Shrine.
-The shrine has been reconstructed every 20 years and in 1953 it was the 59th iteration.
+In 1953, Tange and architectural journalist and critic Noboru Kawazoe were invited to attend the reconstruction of the Ise Grand Shrine.
+The shrine is rebuilt every 20 years, and in 1953, it marked the 59th iteration of this tradition, which began in 690 by the order of Emperor Temmu.
 Normally the reconstruction process was a very closed affair but this time the ceremony was opened to architects and journalists to document the event.
 The ceremony coincided with the end of the American Occupation and it seemed to symbolise a new start in Japanese architecture.
 In 1965 when Tange and Kawazoe published the book Ise: Prototype of Japanese Architecture, he likened the building to a modernist structure: an honest expression of materials, a functional design and prefabricated elements.